data301-2020-winter2/course-project-group_1015/.ipynb_checkpoints/README-checkpoint.md

 ## Team Members

 - Johnny : Hi i'm Johnny, I am a VP for the UBCO Esports club and captain of the league team.
-- Pavni : Hi, I am a third year Electrical Engineering student, I like math and I think I dont like green tomatoes.
+- Pavni : Hi, I am a third year Electrical Engineering student and I like math.

 ## References